bucs110a0spring22/ch1-lab-achen153/README.md

  Only used the description for the assignment

 ## MISCELLANEOUS COMMENTS:
  Still getting used to coding.
-Confused on what a repl, readme.md, and main.py is and was wondering why a main.py and a readme.md are group together since the read.me seems unrelated to the main.py
+Confused on what a repl, readme.md, and main.py is and was wondering why a main.py and a readme.md are grouped together since the read.me seems unrelated to the main.py.
+Main.py is used to run code whereas README.md is used to store notes on a repository?